superwall/Superwall-iOS/README.md

 ## Paywall.framework

-**Paywall** is the open source SDK for [Superwall](https://superwall.com/), providing a wrapper around `Webkit` for presenting and creating paywalls.
-The Superwall backend for implementing new paywalls lets you iterate on the fly in `Swift` or `Objective-C` easily!
+**Paywall** is the open source SDK for Superwall, providing a wrapper around `Webkit` for presenting and creating paywalls.
+It interacts with the Superwall backend letting you easily iterate paywalls on the fly in `Swift` or `Objective-C`!

 ## Features
 |   | Superwall |